MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 A default `config.json.example` file is included for reference.
 Copy this file to `config.json` and modify the values as needed.

 ```
+"preferred":                           Options for team and division preference
-"preferred_team"              String  Pick a team to display a game for.
-Example: "Cubs"
+  "teams"                      String  Pick a team to display a game for.
+(This will accept an array in the future) Example: "Cubs"
-"preferred_division"          String  Pick a division to display standings for when display_standings is true.
-Example: "NL Central"
+  "divisions"                  String  Pick a division to display standings for when display_standings is true.
+(This will accept an array in the future) Example: "NL Central"

+"standings":                           Options for displaying standings for a division
-"display_standings"           Bool    Display standings for the provided preferred_division.
+  "always_display"             Bool    Display standings for the provided preferred_divisions.
-"display_standings_on_offday" Bool    Display standings for the provided preferred division when there are no games on the current day.
+  "mlb_offday"                 Bool    Display standings for the provided preferred_divisions when there are no games on the current day.
-                              Integer If 0, same as false.
-If 1, Same as the above.
-If 2, the standings are displayed if your preferred team has no games, instead of all teams.
+  "team_offday"                Bool    Display standings for the provided preferred_divisions when the preferred_teams is not playing on the current day.

+"rotation":                            Options for rotation through the day's games
-"rotate_games"                Bool    Rotate through each game of the day every 15 seconds.
+  "enabled"                    Bool    Rotate through each game of the day every 15 seconds.
+  "scroll_until_finished"      Bool    If scrolling text takes longer than the rotation rate, wait to rotate until scrolling is done.
-"rotate_rates"                Dict    Dictionary of Floats.
+  "rates"                      Dict    Dictionary of Floats.
 Each type of screen can use a different rotation rate.
 Valid types: "live", "pregame", "final".
                                Float   A Float can be used to set all screen types to the same rotate rate.

+  "while_preferred_team_live":         Options for rotating while your chosen preferred_teams is live
-"stay_on_live_preferred_team" Bool    Stop rotating through games when your preferred team is currently live.
+    "enabled"                  Bool    Rotation is enabled while your configured preferred_teams game is live.
-"scroll_until_finished"       Bool    If scrolling text takes longer than the rotation rate, wait to rotate until scrolling is done.

 "end_of_day"                   String  A 24-hour time you wish to consider the end of the previous day before starting to display the current day's games.
 Uses local time from your pi.
-"display_full_team_names"     Bool    If true and on a 64-wide board, displays the full team name on the scoreboard instead of their abbreviation.
+"full_team_names"              Bool    If true and on a 64-wide board, displays the full team name on the scoreboard instead of their abbreviation.
 This config option is ignored on 32-wide boards.
 Defaults to true when on a 64-wide board.
-"slowdown_scrolling"          Bool    If your Pi is unable to handle the normal refresh rate while scrolling, this will slow it down.
+"scrolling_speed"              Integer Supports an integer between 0 and 4.
+Sets how fast the scrolling text scrolls.
-"debug_enabled"               Bool    Game and other debug data is written to your console.
+"debug"                        Bool    Game and other debug data is written to your console.
 ```

 ### Flags